mikahpinegar/aws-demo-app/README.md

 4. Resources will be managed using Cloudformation or Terraform
 5. CI/CD will be setup if I have time

-# Notes
-1. In order to update an s3 bucket using aws cli, an iam role needed to be created and the secret copied into aws configure

 # Progress
 1. Created the following resources using Cloudformation templates
 - VPC